ceremcem/build-freecad-asm3/README.md

 ### 1. Setup a Debian LXC container

-> **TIP**: You can completely skip the `ssh -X` usage and just use `run-in-chroot.sh -n fc` to both perform the below steps and run the compiled application directly on your host.
-You will need to stop the LXC container first.

 Setup a clean installation (minimum required version is Debian Buster.
 Ubuntu Bionic may also work.):

     sudo apt-get install debian-keyring debian-archive-keyring